ptnglobalcorp/mcp-server-langfuse/README.md

 - [] Insert variables into prompts
 - [] Filter prompts by tag on list
 - [] Set label that is to be used globally

+## Potential Improvements to Langfuse in order to better support MCP

+- [] Add support for prompt variable descriptions
+- [] Return available variables on the /prompts endpoint to reduce the number of requests